rs-anantmishra/streamsphere/README.md

 ## 🌟 Upcoming Features
 Please refer this list of [upcoming work items](https://github.com/users/rs-anantmishra/projects/5) and please report any bugs if you find one!

+## 🔼 Updating yt-dlp
+The latest version of streamspehre (v0.1.15) includes an update to upgrade yt-dlp each time the container is stopped and started.
+It can also be manually updated by following the below steps:
+1. login into the container (sudo docker exec -it streamsphere bash)
+2. change directory to reach the yt-dlp binary (cd /app/utils/)
+3. Run the yt-dlp update (./yt-dlp_linux -U)

+Upcoming versions of streamsphere are planned to have a ui to update yt-dlp.

 ### 🎯 Design Update (Proposed)
 This update will support: